Sakya town is one of the most important towns in the history of Buddhism in Tibet.

 Many Maha Siddha's were from Kagyu school including Je Marpa Lotsawa, Je Milarepa, Je Rechungpa, Je Gampopa, Je Pakmo Drubpa, Je Ling Repa, Je Tsangpa Gyare, Je Tsang Nyon, Je U Nyon, Je Drukpa Kunley, Je Machik Lapdron, Je Dampa Sangay.

-Gelugpa is the newest school in the Buddhism in Tibet.
+Gelugpa is the newest school in Buddhism in Tibet.

 Gelugpa is also the newer tradition of Kadampa school.
 Kadam school was founded by Je Atisha in the 11th century.